Nikolay Hristozov (footballer)

-Nikolay Hristozov (Николай Христозов; born 6 March 1982) is a Bulgarian retired footballer who played as a defender and is currently manager of Vitosha Bistritsa.
+Nikolay Hristozov (Николай Христозов; born 6 March 1982) is a Bulgarian retired footballer who played as a defender.
+He is currently the manager of FC Slivnishki geroi.

 Career

 Hristozov was raised in CSKA Sofia's youth teams.
-On 19-years old signed with Lokomotiv Sofia, but for three seasons played in only 8 matches.
-In June 2004, he joined the ranks of Conegliano and one year later became joint champions of second division in Bulgarian football with the team.
-Between 2006 and 2008, he played in top division of Bulgarian football with Vihren.
+When he was nineteen, he signed with Lokomotiv Sofia, but in his three three seasons with the club, he played in only eight matches.
+In June 2004 he joined the ranks of Conegliano, who became joint champions of the second division in Bulgarian football one year later.
+Between 2006 and 2008, Hristozov played in the top division of Bulgarian football with Vihren.
 In May 2008, he signed with Lokomotiv Mezdra.

-On 12 June 2018, Hristozov was appointed as assistant manager of Vitosha Bistritsa.

-On 25 May 2021, he was announced as the new manager of Vitosha Bistritsa, who will lead the team in Third League.
+On 12 June 2018, Hristozov was appointed the assistant manager of Vitosha Bistritsa, who play in the third tier of Bulgarian amateur football.
+On 25 May 2021, it was announced that he had been promoted to the position of manager.